5 Fractal Geometry

 Tree fractal D 1.199 Fern fractal D 1.616

-space than mere lines, but neither has positive area.
-Moreover, the fern seems to occupy more space
+seem to occupy more space than mere lines, but neither has positive area.
+Moreover, the fern seems

-only to give the picture a skeleton.
+picture aren’t really part of the fractal and are drawn only to give the picture a skeleton.)

 Example 5.4 (Cantors Middle-third Set).
 This famous example dates from the late 1800s.